Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Why Hide or Display Empty Categories in WordPress

-WordPress comes with two default taxonomies, categories and tags.
+WordPress comes with two default taxonomies: categories and tags.
 While tags are used for specific topics of an article, categories are used in a much broader sense.

 WPBeginner categories

 By default, WordPress does not show empty categories in category widgets and category lists.
-However, some website owners may still need to show empty categories on their WordPress blog.

 Category with no posts